 Format - The QA will ask you to read, analyze and respond to questions about a series of case studies, contemporary issues and data sets.
 It is completed and submitted electronically, which means you will need a computer with a reliable internet connection and Microsoft Office software (including Word, Excel and PowerPoint).

-Process - Upon receipt of your application, the Office of Doctoral Studies will contact you to arrange for your QA and give you detailed instructions.
+Process - Upon receipt of your application, we will contact you to arrange for your QA and give you detailed instructions.
 Please make sure your application lists a phone number and e-mail address where you can easily be reached, and check your messages often.